mengwanguc/gpufs/emulator/README.md

 ```

+6. Download and build mlock (which can allocate page-locked memory)

+cd ~
+git clone git@github.com:gustrain/mlock.git
+cd mlock
+python setup.py install

+7. Download and build minio

+cd ~
+git clone git@github.com:gustrain/minio.git
+cd minio
+python setup.py install

-6. Download our custom pytorch and build it (Note that we use "export USE_CUDA=0" to not install any cuda/GPU-related things.)
+8. Download our custom pytorch and build it (Note that we use "export USE_CUDA=0" to not install any cuda/GPU-related things.)

 ```
 cd ~